craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Blood-Hobgoblin Clan Pact.md

 aliases:
 ---
 # Blood-Hobgoblin Clan Pact
-The Blood Hobgoblin Clan Pact is a #text that was written by the ancient Hobgoblins that describes the Lawful contract on which the [[Blood Clans]] functions. [[The Kingdom of Prosper]] is a lawful [[Blood Clans]], headed by [[Simonson Clan]], and as such, the rules and regulations described herein are followed.
+The Blood Hobgoblin Clan Pact is a #text that was written by the ancient Hobgoblins that describes the Lawful contract on which the [[Blood Clans]] functions.
+It was signed by over a dozen members of each[[The Kingdom of Prosper]] is a lawful member of the [[Blood Clans]], being an entity headed by [[Simonson Clan]], and as such the rules and regulations described herein are afforded to the Arthurians, too.

 > My knowledge is in my blade and my elder; where is yours when that precious library is burning?
 Does your journal truly contain the history of this world?
 No. Perhaps your blood knows something worthwhile